Wedlock Deadlock

-Wedlock Deadlock is an American comedy short released by Columbia Pictures on December 18, 1947 and starring Joe DeRita.
-The supporting cast features Dorothy Granger and Norman Ollestead.
-It was the third of four shorts in the Joe DeRita series produced by Columbia from 1946-1948; all entries were remakes of other Columbia shorts.
+Wedlock Deadlock is a 1947 American comedy short film directed by Edward Bernds and starring Joe DeRita, Dorothy Granger and Norman Ollestead.
+It was written by Elwood Ullman and released by Columbia Pictures on December 18, 1947.
+It was the third of four shorts in the Joe DeRita series produced by Columbia from 1946–1948; all entries were remakes of other Columbia shorts.

 Premise

-Just as Eddie (Joe DeRita) and his bride Betty (Christine McIntyre) are getting settled into their new home, her irascible family comes to visit.
+Just as Eddie and his bride Betty are getting settled into their new home, her irascible family comes to visit.